MatthewMacri/SysDevProject/README.md

 # Project/Inventory Management System

 ## Overview
-Our project focuses on developing a **Project/Inventory Management System** for **Texas Gear and Euro Gear**.
+Our project focuses on developing a **Project/Inventory Management System** for -----.
 These companies operate in the **mechanical engineering industry**, specializing in designing and manufacturing driveline components such as gears, shafts, and related equipment for heavy industries like mining, oil and gas, and power generation.

-The primary goal is to create a **web application** that helps **Texas Gear** manage inventory efficiently and monitor processes.
+The primary goal is to create a **web application** that helps ----- manage inventory efficiently and monitor processes.

 ### Meeting Schedule
 - **Tuesdays** (12:00 PM - 2:00 PM) - System Development Class